Find a Part Now

 North America

 The CX-5 debuted in the U.S. at the November 2012 Los Angeles Auto Show.
-Initially, the only engine available was a direct-injected Skyactiv-G 2.0-liter inline-four petrol engine with 155 bhp (116 kW; 157 PS).
+Initially, the only engine available was a direct-injected Skyactiv-G 2.0-litre inline-four petrol engine with 155 bhp (116 kW; 157 PS).
 It is rated at 26 and 32 mpg‑US (9.0 and 7.4 L/100 km; 31 and 38 mpg‑imp) in city and highway with the automatic transmission, which increases to 34 mpg‑US (6.9 L/100 km; 41 mpg‑imp) with the manual transmission.

-For the 2014 model year, an optional 2.5-liter four-cylinder Skyactiv petrol engine was introduced to address the main criticism of the CX-5, lack of power.
+For the 2014 model year, an optional 2.5-litre four-cylinder Skyactiv petrol engine was introduced to address the main criticism of the CX-5, lack of power.
 It is rated at 184 hp (137 kW; 187 PS) and 185 lb⋅ft (251 N⋅m), with EPA MPG ratings of 25 and 32 mpg‑US (9.4 and 7.4 L/100 km; 30 and 38 mpg‑imp) for the front-wheel drive model, decreasing to 24 and 30 mpg‑US (9.8 and 7.8 L/100 km; 29 and 36 mpg‑imp) with all-wheel drive.
 Only the six-speed automatic transmission is available for this engine, which is standard on the Touring and Grand Touring trim levels.
 The base Sport trim level is still offered with the 2.0 L engine.
 Front-wheel drive and all-wheel drive are offered for all trim levels.

 The 2013 Mazda CX-5 was one of the five finalists for the 2013 Green Car of the Year awarded by the Green Car Journal at the 2012 Los Angeles Auto Show.